zengm-games/zengm/HACKING.md

 - (if necessary) Write database upgrade code in db.js
 - (if not already done piecemeal) Write key changes in js/data/changes.js
 - Set version in index.html, CHANGES.md, and README.md, like http://semver.org/
-- Tag it in git:
+- Tag it in git like:

     git tag -a v3.0.0-beta.2 -m ''
     git push --tags